matt-allan/laravel-code-style/README.md

 [![Build Status](https://secure.travis-ci.org/matt-allan/laravel-code-style.png?branch=master)](https://travis-ci.org/matt-allan/laravel-code-style)

 This package provides automatic code style checking and formatting for Laravel applications and packages.
-It formats your code the same way Laravel itself is formatted.
+Your code is formatted following Laravel's code style guide.

 The package adds the [php-cs-fixer](https://github.com/FriendsOfPhp/PHP-CS-Fixer) tool and a community maintained ruleset to your application.
 The ruleset is a best effort attempt to match the code style the Laravel framework itself uses.
 Check out an [example](./examples/User.php) to see what the code style looks like.